CesarChaussinand/souffle/README.md

 # souffle
-An electro track made with Faust
+An electro track made with Faust.

+You can listen to a recording [here](https://soundcloud.com/cesar3000/souffle).
-The easiest way to experience it is to import souffle.dsp and synreson.lib in the [FAUST online IDE](faustide.grame.fr/) and press the run button.
+The easiest way to execute the code is to import souffle.dsp and synreson.lib in the [FAUST online IDE](faustide.grame.fr/) and press the run button.